prof-tcsmith/watermarker/README.md

 > NOTE1: This software is 'alpha' - it's a fully functional program but does not yet have well-documented code or a user interface.

-> NOTE2: The content found in the Assignments and Watermarks folders are examples of the output produced by the program.
-The input file for the demo is hw2q01.pdf.
+> NOTE2: The content found in the Assignments and Watermarks folders are sample files to assist in testing.
+You need to provide your own csv data and input pdf.